-The following design principles represent the community values that are the foundation for the design of new development in the Cadboro Bay Village development permit area guidelines.
+The following design principles represent the community values that are the foundation for the design of new development in the Cadboro Bay Village.
 These design principles reflect the vision for Cadboro Bay Village, affirmed in the Local Area Plan process, and were further validated in the Village design charrette.
 Future development and community design is to uphold these principles.